annakins/Skyrim/Change Headparts (No FaceGen).md

 ## Hair
 - Let's use KS Hairs as an example.
-- Open up the KSHairdos.esp in Creation Kit just to see what hairline the hair you want uses.
+- Open up the KSHairdos.esp in Creation Kit just to see what hairline the hair you want used.
 - Check the box for `Show only active (*) forms`.
 In the Filter field, look up the hair.
 - Check the Extra Parts section to see if you need to change the scalp.
 - Close Creation Kit.